liberation/django-elasticsearch/readme.md

 [{'id': 1, 'foo': 'A value'}, {'id': 2, 'foo': 'Another value'}, ...]
 >>> q.deserialize()
 [<MyModel #1>, <MyModel #2>, ...]
+>>> MyModel.es.get(id=1)
+{'id': 1, 'foo': 'A value'}
 ```
-which returns an instance of a EsQueryset, it's like a django Queryset but it instanciates models from Elasticsearch sources (and thus db operations are disactivated).
+The elasticsearch manager methods (all, search, mlt) returns an instance of a EsQueryset, it's like a django Queryset but it queries elasticsearch instead of your db.
+Like a regular Queryset, an EsQueryset is lazy, and if evaluated, returns a list of documents.
+The ```.deserialize()``` method returns models instanciated from elasticsearch values.

 CONFIGURATION
 =============